nifoc/blog.kempkens.io/_posts/2014-02-24-telegram-and-security.md

 share: true
 ---

-Every since [Facebook bought WhatsApp](http://techcrunch.com/2014/02/19/facebook-buying-whatsapp-for-16b-in-cash-and-stock-plus-3b-in-rsus/) more and more of the people I know switch to [Telegram](https://telegram.org).
-One of the main reasons they choose Telegram is because it's "secure" and Telegram itself seems really keen on being seen as secure, privacy-focused WhatsApp alternative.
+Ever since [Facebook bought WhatsApp](http://techcrunch.com/2014/02/19/facebook-buying-whatsapp-for-16b-in-cash-and-stock-plus-3b-in-rsus/) more and more of the people I know switch to [Telegram](https://telegram.org).
+One of the main reasons they choose Telegram is because it's "secure" and Telegram itself seems really keen on being seen as a secure, privacy-focused WhatsApp alternative.

 People that are way smarter than I am when it comes to cryptography have a sligtly different opinion on the "secure, privacy-focused" part …